-There is an advantage to purchasing Canadian companies in Cash/Margin accounts.
-Presumably to entice money flow into local stocks, the Government of Canada provides very favourable tax rates for Canucks who invest in Canadian companies who pay dividends.
+There is a nice tax advantage to purchasing Canadian companies in non-registered (Cash/Margin) accounts.
+Presumably to entice money flow into local stocks, the Government of Canada provides very favourable tax rates for Canadians receive dividends from shares in Canadian corporations.

 This has led to a massive dividend investor following in Canada.
 Every so often a news article will come out declaring that any Canadian can earn $50,000 a year tax free... or something to that effect.

 Dividends are basically payments made by companies to their shareholders, typically on a regular basis.
 It's basically profit-sharing—a way of visibly rewarding shareholders for their investment in the company.